 - a.
-Tree-Topping: The topping of trees and similar practices is strictly prohibited.
+Tree-Topping: The topping of trees and similar practices is strictly prohibited in areas regulated by approved plans; outside of site areas approved for pre-application clearing; in designated tree save or preservation areas or, within the public right-of-way.
 Topping is the practice of reducing a tree's size using heading cuts that shorten limbs or branches back to a predetermined crown limit (ANSI A300 Part 1 Pruning, Tree Care Industry Association). - b.
 Root Zone Disturbance: No activity affecting the critical root zone of a tree(s) in a conservation easement or dedicated open space areas may proceed without a tree permit. - c.
 Unapproved Tree Removal: The removal of a tree larger than twelve inches without an approved tree permit is strictly prohibited.
+This includes clear-cutting or selective tree removal without an approved plan or permit.
+Tree removal related to site survey or development work must be approved by the Planning Director in consultation with the Arborist prior to the work beginning, and the removal of trees to avoid ordinance requirements is prohibited.
+See Section 15 Violations for further information.

-See Section 15 Violations for further information. - C. Violations: See Section 15.3 Violations.
+C. Violations: See Section 15.3 Violations.